 There's plenty of accommodation to choose from in Apia, the capital and largest town on the island of Upolu.
 We stayed at Olivia's Accommodation, the budget backpacker's accommodation of choice and met a handful of other backpackers traveling through, relatively unphazed by the virus threats.
 We weren't overly impressed but at least the beds were comfortable, breakfast was included and there was hot water to shower in.
 Wifi was available by purchasing vouchers for a set price.
 It was also wonderfully close to all amenities - Samoana Rental Cars is next door and Frankie's, the local supermarket, is just down the road, as is a gas station.

-After we came back from Savai'i, we spent two nights at Dave Parker Eco Lodge up in the mountains with the most breathtaking view over the island and the coast.
+After we came back from Savai'i, we spent two nights at Dave Parker Eco Lodge up in the mountains with the most breathtaking view over all of Upolu and the coast.
 The room was huge and wonderful, almost like an apartment with a kitchenette and big bathroom and, as an added bonus, six puppies all barely three weeks old were more than happy to spend all their time with us!!!

 Getting Around Upolu